Rectified flow-based prediction of post-treatment brain MRI from pre-radiotherapy priors for patients with glioma: Abstract

 \textbf{Results:} The resulting model generates realistic follow-up MRI for any time point, while integrating treatment information.
 Comparing real versus predicted images, SSIM is 0.88, and PSNR is 22.82.
 Tissue segmentations from real versus predicted MRI result in a mean Dice-Sørensen coefficient (DSC) of 0.91.
 The rectified flow (RF) model enables up to 250x faster inference than Denoising Diffusion Probabilistic Models (DDPM).

 \textbf{Conclusion:} The proposed model generates realistic follow-up MRI in real-time, preserving both semantic and visual fidelity as confirmed by image quality metrics and tissue segmentations.
 Conditional generation allows counterfactual simulations by varying treatment parameters, producing predicted morphological changes.
 This capability has potential to support adaptive treatment dose planning and personalized outcome prediction for patients with intracranial tumors.
+Code will be available upon peer-reviewed publication at: https://github.com/SelenaIHuisman/RF-GlioPREDICT